ASU topped the list based on a survey of peers

 ASU has launched several unique programs in the past few years, including several focused on widening access to higher education, which is a mission of University President Michael Crow.

 Last year the school announced the Starbucks College Achievement Plan, a partnership with the coffee company that offers full tuition reimbursement to Starbucks employees who pursue an online degree through ASU.
-And this fall saw the debut of ASU’s Global Freshman Academy, in which students can take online classes and decide after completion whether they want to pay for the credits, which are offered at a rate of $200 per hour.
+And this fall saw the debut of ASU’s Global Freshman Academy (Update: Global Freshman Academy is now known as Universal Learner Courses.), in which students can take online classes and decide after completion whether they want to pay for the credits, which are offered at a rate of $200 per hour.

 The W.P.
 Carey School of Business, which maintained its top-30 ranking for undergraduate business schools in the magazine’s listings, was among the first to create a master’s of science in business analytics, in which graduates learn how to harness the power of massive amounts of data.
 The program, which was started in response to industry demand, has tripled its enrollment in the two years it’s been offered.